ENTER THE U.S. POLITICS ONLINE DISCUSSION FORUM

 3 KING HENRY VI

-SCENE III A field of battle between Towton and Saxton, in
+SCENE III A field of battle between Towton and Saxton, in Yorkshire.

 [Alarum.
 Excursions.
 Enter WARWICK]